elliebou/OROV/README.md

 ```

 ## File Structure
-* `Snakefile` - contains the augur / JCV-custom steps to run the build.
+* `Snakefile` - contains the augur / OROV-custom steps to run the build.
 Each snakemake command can be run as a bash command on it's own, but we use snakemake to simplify things.
 * `./data/*` - the input files (private, and not committed to github).
 You are responsible for creating the two required files here: `./data/full_dataset.fasta` and `./data/headers.csv` (these are referenced in the `Snakefile`).
-* `./scripts/*` custom JCV scripts.
+* `./scripts/*` custom OROV scripts.
 Called by commands in the `Snakefile.
 * `./results/` augur will produce a number of (intermediate) files including the alignment, newick trees etc. Not committed to github.
 * `./auspice/` will contain the JSONs necessary for visualisation by auspice.